pat-earl/faculty-page/src/teaching/2020-2021/111-comp-foren/index.md

 ## Tentative Schedule

-*Schedule is subject to change and is provided for guidance*
+*Schedule is subject to change and only provided for guidance*

 <table id="schedule">
     <colgroup>